walter-a-jablonowski/damn-small-engine/README.md

 **Building a page and bootstrap 4.3 table**

-There is also a much [simpler sample](Basic_sample.md), that used only the most basic 2 classes and also has some additional features.
+:grey_exclamation: There is also a much [simpler sample](Basic_sample.md), that used only the most basic 2 classes and also has some additional features.
 You can find a more **complex sample** below.

 * Run the code: /sample_normal
 * HTML code see: /sample_normal/my_controls and /sample_normal/my_includes